thingsdb/ThingsDocs/v0/content/collection-api/wse.md

 *closures with side effects* and must be wrapped with the `wse(..)` function.
 This allows ThingsDB before running the query to make an event.

+Function `wse()` might also be called without arguments which can be used to force ThingsDB to generate an event.
+This might be useful for when it is really important that a query returns a result based on a state where all previous events are processed.

 {{% notice info %}}
 You should use `wse` only when required, otherwise this would lead to unnecessary events.
 {{% /notice %}}